Relational Psychoanalytic Therapy · Gold Coast

 A new now.

-What changes is not insight about how the pattern works.
-What changes is what happens in the room.
-Over time, something that has only ever been described becomes something that is experienced differently.
+What I work toward is not more insight about how the pattern works.
+It is a different experience of what happens in the room.
+Over time, something that has only ever been described begins to happen differently.

 The relationship between therapist and patient is where that happens first.
 It is not a rehearsal for the rest of life.
 It is the rest of life, condensed and made visible.